dianudi/tunnel-mgr/README.md

 3. Open Terminal or Command Prompt, and change the directory to locate the repository where you downloaded it. type `npm install` or `yarn` (if you use yarn as package manager) and enter; wait for it to end.
 4. Let's compile using the TypeScript compiler.
 Type `npm run build` or `yarn build` and enter.
 5. Run this application, type `npm start` or `yarn start`, open your web browser, and locate the URL to `http://localhost:3000`.
 6. Add your first tunnel by clicking the `New Tunnel` button and saving.
 You will see the first tunnel created.
-Now you can start it by clicking the `Enable toggle` and `Apply Changes` button.To edit the tunnel, you can click on the tunnel name in the tunnel table, save it, and click `Apply Changes`.
+Now you can start it by clicking the `Enable toggle` and `Apply Changes` button.To edit the tunnel, you can click on the tunnel name in the tunnel table, save it, and click `Apply Changes` again.

+## Build and run with docker compose

+This project is very suitable for use in Docker containerization, with the aim of connecting among containers using the internal network of Docker.
+You can edit according to your needs in a docker-compose-example file.

+1. Rename `docker-compose-example.yml` file to `docker-compose.yml`.
+2. Open Terminal or command Prompt type `docker compose up -d`.